- Home

 - Resolve or ignore multiple issues simultaneously for efficient management.

 The Resolved tab displays all issues addressed by the system.
-You can view a summary of each resolved issue, including whether we linked it to an existing article, created a new article/intent, or ignored it.
+You can view a summary of each resolved issue, including whether we linked it to an existing intent, created a new intent, or ignored it.
 If you see responses that you don't like that the system didn't catch, you can manually add specific examples to the Curation Console.

 To add issues from sessions: